Note: this is a horror story containing graphic content that may not be suitable for everyone. Reader and listener discretion is advised.

 “That little girl,” he croaked, “you gotta be an example for her.
 If you let me go, maybe she will let her daddy go.
-You gotta show her what true Christian forgiveness is for your soul and her soul too.”
+You gotta show her what true Christian forgiveness is for the sake of your soul and her soul too.”

-Junie laughed at him.
-“She’s not a little girl any more.
+June laughed at him.
+“She’s not a little girl any more, Poppa.
 She looks like one but she’s lived here for nearly 50 years now.”

 June sat down on the edge of the bed and gave him water and some food and some tobacco.
-Then she pulled his soiled pants off and washed him and gave him clean underwear, throwing the pants in the corner.
-He wanted to kick her but found his legs were like pieces of lead that he could barely lift.
+Then she pulled his soiled pants off and washed him and gave him clean underwear, throwing the soiled pants in the corner.
+He tried to kick at her but found his legs were like pieces of lead.